matrix-org/synapse/docs/usage/configuration/config_documentation.md

 ---
 Config option: `web_client_location`

 The absolute URL to the web client which `/` will redirect to.
+Defaults to none.

 Example configuration:
 ```